-The US Environmental Protection Agency (EPA) sets air quality standards, better known as the National Ambient Air Quality Standards.
-Areas where monitoring shows that these standards are not met are said to be in “non-attainment.”
-Within Clark County, the Las Vegas Valley is designated as a non-attainment area for Carbon Monoxide (CO) and for particulate matter less than 10 microns in diameter (PM10).
+The US Environmental Protection Agency (EPA) sets air quality standards, known as National Ambient Air Quality Standards (NAAQS).
+Areas where monitoring shows that these standards are not met are said to be in “non-attainment”.
+Within Clark County, the Las Vegas Valley has been designated as a non-attainment area for carbon monoxide (CO) and for particulate matter less than 10 microns in diameter (PM10).
 PM10 is more commonly known as dust.
-A larger area, comprising about 60 percent of Clark County, is in non-attainment for Ozone.
+A larger area, comprising about 60 percent of Clark County, is in non-attainment for ozone.

 Transportation plans and programs in non-attainment areas are subject to a process known as air quality conformity.
 Under this requirement, RTC must quantitatively assess the air quality impacts of its plans and programs.
 In particular, RTC needs to demonstrate that changes in the transportation system will not cause the areas to exceed motor vehicle emissions milestones set by the EPA and the local air quality agency.
-The local air quality agency, Clark County Department of Air Quality and Environmental Management(DAQEM), also develops implementation strategies to ensure that the milestone level is not exceeded.
+The local air quality agency, Clark County Department of Air Quality (DAQ), also develops implementation strategies to ensure that milestone emissions levels are not exceeded.